Achieved higher quality data and a 97% efficiency gain in data processing, by automating and optimizing high-friction workflows

 Define and adopt a common style guide, component system, pattern library, and interaction models.

-Enable ingestion and distribution through APIs to support continuous data feeds.
+Enable ingestion and distribution through APIs to support continuous data feeds

-While on-site in Omaha, I conducted ethnographic research using Data Axle’s processing software and identified several UX friction points.
+While on-site in Omaha, I conducted ethnographic research using Data Axle’s processing software for Merge Review and identified several UX friction points.
 With only a few days on-site, I prioritized one high-impact issue: researching submitted values forced users to constantly switch between the UI and external browsers, relying on inconsistent methods like quick keys, bookmarks, or manual queries.

 I targeted this as an early win, streamlining the process to reduce context switching and ease cognitive load.

-Securities and Exchange Commision (SEC) link
+Securities and Exchange Commission (SEC) link

 A Google search on the place name